An AlexNet finetune report in Tensorflow

 OMG, how could implementation of Padding and Lrn be different between Tensorflow and Caffe

-The de facto standard in semi-supervised domain adaptation is finetuning Alexnet on Office-31.
-A trival baseline is using source-only data to finetune Alexnet and see how good the performance can be on target domain.
+The de facto standard in domain adaptation is finetuning Alexnet on Office-31.
+(Update 2019: no longer the case any more.
+Report Resnet-tp results instead on Office and VisDA…) A trival baseline is using source-only data to finetune Alexnet and see how good the performance can be on target domain.
 On the Amazon2Webcam task, the reported baseline ranges from 60% to 64%, depending on choices of learning rate schedule, dropout, and trainable layers.
 Because almost all models in Domain Adaptation are published in Caffe, I decide to run baselines for my thesis in Tensorflow.
 This seems a pretty simple task by any mean, but it turned out to kill hours of my life to figure out how to do that properly in Tensorflow.
 (Of course, there are some Caffe2Tensorflow traps, otherwise why would all DA researchers stick to Caffe)

 The pre-trained Alexnet model is originally trained in Caffe.
 Apparently nobody wants to train it from scratch in another platform cuz you don’t want to burn GPU on a Alexnet when you have ResNet.
 So people convert the Caffe model to Tensorflow/PyTorch/… and there are tools like Caffe-Tensorflow that helps you.
 So, you got the converted model and you then check the necessary layers.
 Hmmmm, AlexNet, easy, Conv, Pool, FC, Lrn, Dropout.
 All shipped with TF.
 Copied the parameters from caffe porto file, wrote 50 lines of code, ran it on the shiny DGX, pretty confident that everything would be fine.
 Oooops, result is only 54%, 6-10% lower than reported numbers.